 Drive On The Playa

 Some people enjoy driving on the playa really fast!
-It can be thrilling with no speed limits I guess, but be careful.
+It can be thrilling with no speed limits.
+But be careful as there has been recent fatalities.

 Stargazing in this area is fantastic because there is very little light pollution.
 All the more reason to camp and spend the night under the blanket of stars.